What is the endocannabinoid system?

 CBD, the non-psychoactive compound of cannabis, is just as powerful as THC and produces many of the same effects.
 What’s even more fascinating about CBD is that it can help anandamide stay in the body longer[xx] by preventing anandamide’s transport protein called fatty acid-binding protein from delivering CBD to the enzyme that degrades it, the FAAH.
 Plus, CBD also helps decrease[xxi] and control[xxii] the psychoactive effects of THC!

 CBD, unlike THC, has low affinity to both CB1 and CB2 receptors.
 But it does bind to other types of receptors like serotonin and adenosine receptors and stimulate them to produce their beneficial effects.
-Some of these effects include pain regulation, inflammation control, reduction of stress and anxiety, improvement in depressive symptoms, and anti-cancer effects.
-CBD can also promote better sleep, help with nausea and vomiting, and control bacterial infection.
+Some of these effects may include pain regulation, inflammation control, reduction of stress and anxiety, and improvement in depressive symptoms.
+CBD may also promote better sleep, help with nausea and vomiting, and control bacterial infection.

-With an excellent safety profile[xxiii], CBD has the best potential for helping various medical conditions.
+With an excellent safety profile[xxiii], CBD is thought to have the most potential for helping various medical conditions.

 There are other types of cannabinoids[xxiv] too like CBG, CBN, and CBDV, and all of them have the potential to help various diseases by activating the endocannabinoid system.